Are you an undergraduate student interested in exploring the world of public health research?

 Students work under the direct mentoring of accomplished Johns Hopkins researchers, gaining valuable experience in a collaborative, challenging and fun environment.

 The Diversity Summer Internship Program welcomes applicants from all over the United States, including underrepresented and economically disadvantaged areas.
-Starting November 1, 2013, visit the Diversity Summer Internship Program’s online application page to begin filling out an application.
+The application is now closed and will reopen on November 1, 2014.

 Participants in the Diversity Summer Internship Program (DSIP) work with prominent researchers in various departments throughout the Bloomberg School of Public Health and the School of Medicine to study a variety of subjects.
 Some of the centers and departments which have supported interns in the past include:

 - Autoimmune Disease Research Center